 - Advantages and disadvantages of the home office

-- Winning the best employees: How to reach out to generation Y
+- Attracting the best employees: How to win the heart of Generation Y

-- Holacracy in action: Five steps to a high-performance team
+- Holacracy in action: 5 steps to a high-performance team